-c) Photo Documentation
+d) Photo Documentation

-The Board authorized an aerial photo shoot which took place on August 20-21, 2008.
+The Board authorized aerial photo documentation which took place in September, 2009.
 The flight itinerary was determined in advance by YGPNB Co-chair John Ritter, photographer Wayne Towriss, and Yukon Toponymist Garry Njootli.
-The flight originated in Whitehorse and included sections of the Yukon and Stewart Rivers, tributary streams to both rivers and significant lake features.
-The large corpus of resulting digital and film images was later meticulously indexed and labeled.
+The documentation included Kusawa Lake and sections of the Mendenhall and Takhini Rivers, tributary streams to both rivers and significant lake features in the area.
+The digital images were later meticulously indexed and labeled.